EternalFeather/Transformer-in-generating-dialogue/README.md

     - STEP 5.
 Run `eval.py` to evaluate the result with testing data.
 Result will be stored in `Results` folder.
 - new_version(2.0 & 1.12.x with eager mode)
     - follow the .ipynb to run train & eval & demo
+        - if you use `GPU` to speed up training processing, please set up your device in the code.(It support multi-workers training)

 # Results
 - demo